Hippopotas/CS2_Othello/README.txt

 Team Best Group Team's CS2 project.

-Richard: implemented original AI and added mobility to AI
+Richard: implemented original AI and added mobility to AI, debugged

 Charles: created base for making moves with Player class, optimized the specific numbers used for the AI, debugged